factoriommo/factorio-multienv-ctl/README.md

 Building the Debian package
 ---------------------------

-Prerequisites: `devscripts dpkg-dev debhelpers debianutils bash-completion`
+Prerequisites: `devscripts dpkg-dev debhelper debianutils bash-completion`

 Then run `debuild` in the folder containing the `debian` folder (the same one as this readme is in.)